dumbx90/dumbx90.github.io/_posts/2020-29-04-Control-HackTheBox-writeup.md

-A simple nmap scan reveals a lot of open ports:
+Start with simple nmap to discovery what services is running in the box:

 ```bash
 # Nmap 7.80 scan initiated Wed Apr  8 07:21:14 2020 as: nmap -sC -sV -p80,135,3306,49666,49667 -oA nmap-all-10.10.10.167 10.10.10.167